ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 *Note: Data variables are flat-listed for the whole nodeset.
 To contextualize which node a data variable belongs to, use the parent node id, which could point to an object type, for instance.*

-- GET /NodesetProject/id/NodesetModel/uri/DataVariable: to obtain all object types in a nodeset
+- GET /NodesetProject/id/NodesetModel/uri/DataVariable: to obtain all data variables in a nodeset
+- GET /NodesetProject/id/NodesetModel/uri/DataVariable/nodeId: to obtain a data variable in a nodeset by node id

 > Roadmap: CRUD data variables, more detailed information on data variable by nodeId